bcantoni/mobile-websites/README.md

 To be included on the list, a proposed website should:

 1. Be broadly interesting.
 Narrow niches or very location specific usually would not qualify (e.g. Palm Beach Hotels).
 2. Have an actual mobile site.
-Whether it's automatically detected or using a mobile-specific domain, the site should in fact be mobile-friendly (meaning works on small screens and be size effecient).
+Whether it's automatically detected or using a mobile-specific domain, the site should in fact be mobile-friendly (meaning works on small screens and be size efficient).

 ## Contributing